Genez-io/deployapps-landing-page/content/posts/fromt_prompt_to_cloud.md

 - Create a prompt as a professional
 - Integrate OpenAI API programmatically using the OpenAI SDK
 - Avoid common mistakes of prompt engineering
-- Deploy a full-stack application on genezio
+- Deploy a full-stack application on DeployApps

 ## Tech Stack